project-orva/core-webapp/docs/purpose.md

 ### Memory
 Memory page should handle displaying each memory per user as well as give analytics on the request set.

-Memory should be visualized on a timestamp basisis on possbily a line graph?
-When a memory stamp is selected details regarding the contents of the messsage.
+Memory should be visualized on a timestamp basics on possibly a line graph?
+When a memory stamp is selected details regarding the contents of the message.

 ### Skills
 For skills, a basic table should be displayed for each of the skills.
-The skills page should also include a button for adding a new skill following the skill proto.
+The skills page should also include a button for adding a new skill following the skill protobuf file.
 Lastly, this skill page should basic analytics for skill usage.

 ### Profile
 Profile page should be the visualization for the profiles.
 This should just having mappings of history via a timeline, along with account interpersonal relationships.